musikele/musikele.github.io/_posts/2018-10-29-the-easiest-way-to-understand-javascript-generators.md

 { value: undefined, done: true }
 ```

-> Warning!
-This code does not do anything if the original array changes; also if you call `next()` when `done` is true it becomes false, can you spot why?

-I've already discussed this issue in [more detail in another article](https://michelenasti.com/2018/09/04/symbols-iterators-in-javascript.html "Symbols & Iterators in Javascript "); there you'll find other examples and more explanations!
+I've already discussed this issue in [in another article](https://michelenasti.com/2018/09/04/symbols-iterators-in-javascript.html "Symbols & Iterators in Javascript "); there you'll find other examples and more explanations!

-## This is not funny
+## Iterators are not funny.

-nobody wants to write a functions that returns an object with a next property that returns a value.
+Nobody wants to write a functions that returns an object with a next property that returns a value.

-That's why the Javascript community has invented the generators syntax.
+That's why the Javascript community has introduced the generators syntax.

-A generator is declared this way: `function* myGenerator {}` and it will return an iterator.
+A generator is declared this way: `function* myGenerator {}` and this will return an iterator.

 Let's rewrite the preceeding example with generators: